hanegraaff/stock-advisor-infrastructure/README.md

 ## Recommendation Service
 **Status: Initial Development Complete**

-This service makes monthly recommendations of US equities using an algorithm based on market sentiment and stores the results in S3.
+This service makes monthly recommendations of US equities using a number of algorithms and stores the results in S3.
 It runs inside a docker container running as a Fargate task within the ECS cluster, and will generate new predictions at beginning of each month once all analyst target price predictions for the previous month have been made available.
 It runs daily at 6AM EST, but will only generate a new recommendation when the existing one expires.

 The input is a list of ticker symbols that represents the universe of stocks that will be analyzed.
 This list can contain any US Stocks and currently uses the DOW30.
 Eventually it will be replaced with the S&P500, or other larger indexes.